 - A photocopy of your current valid Republic of Ireland drivers licence (front and back).

 - A passport size photograph - signed by you on the reverse.

 - A photocopy of a household bill dated in the last 3 months of the applicant (only necessary if applying with a non Republic of Ireland driving licence)

-Please allow 3 working days for postal deliveries.
-If 2 or more permits are being requested, please send an additional passport photograph and application form for each permit along with the appropriate fee.
-If the application isn’t fully complete or you haven’t included all the items listed above it will be returned to you to re-submit.
-Our IDP walk in service is available from 3.30pm to 5pm Mondays, Wednesdays, and Fridays.
-Once we have received all documents, we will process your IDP and you can collect it at our next available opening time.
+If two or more permits are being requested, please send an additional passport photograph and applications form for each permit along with the appropriate fees.
+If the application isn't fully complete or you haven't included all the items listed above it will be returned to you to re-submit.
+We will only accept applications sent by sealed envelope.